CommitHub/CommitHub-Blog/src/pages/blogs/web-accessibility-tutorial/index.md

 ### Headings

 They are ranked from the highest (`<h1>`) to the lowest (`<h6>`).
 Headings that have an equal rank are like a new section and headings with a lower rank are a new subsection.
-Best way to think about headings is like your website it's a book or an outline for an essay.
+The best way to think about headings is like your website it's a book or an outline for an essay.
 Skipping headings rank can create confusion on the content structure making screen readers have a hard time with it.
 For example adding an `<h4>`after an `<h2>`.
 It is ok to skip ranks when closing a subsection for example an `<h2>` after an `<h4>` because it closes that `<h4>` subsection.

 ### Forms